UAE VAT Multiple Tax Invoice is an invoice used for goods or services of multiple tax rates taxable(5%), nil(0%) rated or exempt all in one invoice.

-Usually, product details consist of product description, quantity, unit price and amount.
-As here there is a multiple tax rated items, the tax percentage is mentioned after the taxable value.
+Usually, product details consist of the product description, quantity, unit price and amount.
+As here there are multiple tax rated items, the tax percentage is mentioned after the taxable value.

 If each item/product has a different tax percentage it will be easier to calculate the VAT amount on each item.
 To the extreme right is the “Total Amount”.
 This is the line total.

 - Taxable Value = Quantity X Unit Price

 - VAT Amount = Taxable Value X VAT Percentage

 - Total = Taxable Value + VAT Amount

 In the end, the column totals for taxable value, VAT amount and Total are given.
 These totals will be used in the billing summary section.

 In billing summary and other details section, there are miscellaneous items like “Amount in Words”, Terms & Conditions, Business greeting, space for company seal and authorized signatory and the billing summary.